-It would be right to say that not only data centers, but every individual needs to develop with the changing IT atmosphere in order to remain consistent.
+It would be right to say that not only data centers, but every individual need to develop with the changing IT atmosphere in order to remain consistent.
 By specifying this, I mean that the maturing technology doesn’t simply require hardware and software upgrades, but the personnel connected with the infrastructure needs to improve their skill set as well to keep up.

-Here I am addressing the storage admins, the long hold position with a distinct set of responsibilities in regards to managing storage environments and the related tasks, are now being replaced.
+Here I am addressing the storage admins, the long-held position with a distinct set of responsibilities in regards to managing storage environments and the related tasks, are now being replaced.
 To be specific, the storage admins are losing their jobs.
 Not to lose hope, as there’s a choice accessible for them to compete: Evolving.

 Routes for Storage Admins